hlandau/ncdocs/domain-names.md

     to zero or more DNS resource records, and is semantically equivalent to that set of resource records.

-    The value for this item shall be of the following form:
+    The value for this item SHALL be of the following form:

-    - An array of zero or more items.
-Each such item shall represent a DNS resource record, and shall be of the following form:
+    - An array of zero or more values.
+Each such value SHALL represent a DNS resource record, and SHALL be of the following form:

-      - An array of at least two items.
+      - An array of at least two values.

-        The first item shall be a non-negative integer expressible in 16 bits expressing the resource record type number of the DNS resource record.
+        The first value SHALL be a non-negative integer expressible in 16 bits expressing the resource record type number of the DNS resource record.
         For example, specifying 16 would mean a TXT record.

-        The second item shall be a string containing base64-encoded data representing the type-specific resource record data in its binary form.
+        The second value SHALL be a string containing base64-encoded data representing the type-specific resource record data in its binary form.

         Any additional items in the array shall be ignored.